Kodansha Box: Overview

 Kodansha Box launched as a special exception, as Katsushi Ōta, the editor-in-chief of the literary magazine Faust and a member of Kodansha's Literary Book Publishing Department No. 3, was transferred to the newly established Overseas Literature Publishing Department in October 2006.
 The label's slogan is "Everything is boxed, KODANSHA BOX.
 It is you who will open it."

 Ōta, who was the first department head, stepped down in December 2008 and established Seikaisha.
 Instead, Naoki Akimoto, who had been in charge of Soji Shimada, Kenji Takemoto, Yukito Ayatsuji, and Yutaka Maya at Kodansha Novels, became the second department head (from December 2008).
 Later, it was reported in the official e-mail magazine in March 2011 that "P" became the third head of the department.
-Tatsunobu Satō, aka "P," later served as editor-in-chief of Gunzo from 2016 to 2019.
+Tatsunobu Satō, "P," later served as editor-in-chief of Gunzo from 2016 to 2019.

 The label published novels, manga, and critiques in a unified "silver box" format, but also published "Kodansha Box Pieces" that were not in a box, and in its final years, the color and shape of the boxes was changed for each book, and many were published in soft covers.
 It also sponsored the Kodansha BOX Newcomer Award from its inception, and from 2008 to 2009 also published the magazine Pandora as a branch from Faust.
 The number of books published reached 100 with Seiji Kagami's Shiro no Danshō in May 2009, but this counts only the books published in the silver box.

 In the early and middle years of the label's history, it also conducted a number of special projects without regard to profitability.
 These included Hiroki Azuma's Zero Academy Dojo (March 2008–August 2009), in which new critics were selected and trained to make their debut, Daisuke Nishijima's Inspirational☆Manga School (July 2009–), in which all 16 participants aimed to debut as manga artists, and KOBOCAFE (May–August 2008), which created a place for creators and readers to gather.
 For a time, an official corner was also set up within amazon.co.jp, where interviews with authors could be read, and reviews by actress Mikako Tabe and voice actress Mai Nakahara were posted, among other proactive PR efforts.